kitan23/Shortest_Path_Chess/README.md

 ## Instructions

-### Clone the repository then run these following commands
+### Clone the repository and run these following commands

   ```sh
   makefile